fleetdm/fleet/docs/1-Using-Fleet/tutorials/Ask-questions-about-your-devices.md

 | 1.0.1-1.0.1h                                              | [CVE-2014-3511](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2014-3511) |
 | 1.0.1-1.0.1h                                              | [CVE-2014-3511](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2014-3511) |

 Do any of the simulated, Linux hosts have a high severity vulnerable version of OpenSSL installed?
-If the answers is yes, don't worry.
+If the answer is yes, don't worry.
 The devices are running in a simulated Docker environment and do not provide any additional vectors for performing malicious actions against your device.